Expectation Values from the Single-Layer Quantum Approximate Optimization Algorithm on Ising Problems: Numerical Results and discussion

-We will now comment briefly on the features that one can observe in the landscapes shown in Fig.~\ref{fig:google_plots} and Fig.~\ref{fig:google_plots_morequbits}.
+We will now comment briefly on the features that one can observe in the landscapes shown in Figs.~\ref{fig:google_plots} and \ref{fig:google_plots_morequbits}.
 In Fig.~\ref{fig:google_plots}, the peaks are clearly narrower and closer to the edge for the $11$-spin SK instance than for the two ($23$-spin and $14$-spin) sparsely-connected instances.
 Furthermore, for the SK instance, additional peaks appear at $\gamma=\pi/4$.
 These peaks will vary in height depending on the distribution of the $\pm 1$ values in the graph.

 In Fig.~\ref{fig:google_plots_morequbits}, we see that the landscape for the sparsely-connected ($3$-regular) instance with $100$ spins is the same as the landscape for the $3$-regular instance with $14$ spins---i.e., as the number of spins has increased, the landscape has not changed.
 In contrast, the landscape for the $100$-spin SK instance is qualitatively different than the landscape for the $11$-spin SK instance: the peaks in the landscape for the $100$-spin instance are narrower and closer to the edges of the $\gamma$ range, and the peaks at $\gamma=\pi/4$ for the $11$-spin instance are not present for the $100$-spin instance.
 The peaks at $\gamma=\pi/4$ also become less pronounced as we increase the size of the SK graph.
 From the results derived in theory Sections~\ref{sec:SK_maxcut_expectation} and \ref{sec:reg_graphs_expectation}, we showed above that $\gamma_\textrm{min}$ will remain constant for $3$-regular graphs, while decreasing with the number of spins for SK instances.
-The landscapes that we observe are a direct effect of this phenomena.
+The landscapes that we observe are a direct effect of this phenomenon.

-An SK instance with $n$ spins is an $n$-regular graph.
+The couplings of an SK instance with $n$ spins is an $n$-regular graph.
 We can understand the narrowing and shifting of the peaks between the $n=11$ and $n=100$ SK instances we studied as an example of a more general phenomenon for regular graphs: the larger the degree of a regular graph, the narrower the peaks in the landscape will be.
-This is explored in Sec.~\ref{sec:analytical_landscapes}.
-This phenomenon has an important experimental consequence: the peak sharpness places a constraint on how accurately the angle $\gamma$ needs to be implemented in hardware, and so the necessary precision for specifying $\gamma$ will increase with the {\it degree} of a regular graph.
+This phenomenon is explored in Sec.~\ref{sec:analytical_landscapes} and it has an important experimental consequence: the peak sharpness places a constraint on how accurately the angle $\gamma$ needs to be implemented in hardware, and so the necessary precision for specifying $\gamma$ will increase with the \emph{degree} of a regular graph.